petrkol72/vCard-Parser/README.md

 DESCRIPTION
 ===========

-vCard::Parser is basic parser of vCard version 4.0 and it's convertor to JSON format.
+vCard::Parser is a basic parser of vCard version 4.0 and it's convertor to JSON format.

 AUTHOR
 ======